If you like lemon, you are going to LOVE this easy and delicious homemade Lemon Curd Recipe!

-This lemon curd recipe is our favorite lemon filling for cakes and cupcakes, and it is a snap to make!
+This lemon curd recipe is our favorite lemon filling for cakes and cupcakes, and it is so simple to make!

 What Cake Flavors go with Lemon Curd?

-I just love lemon desserts, and everything about this filling is pure heaven.
+I just love lemon desserts, and everything about this filling is heavenly.

 This lemon curd has a delightful silky smooth consistency, and you'll love how easily this light and flavorful lemon filling comes together!